0cyn/woa-survival-guide/AppListing.md

 ### Python

 Python has been "unofficially" compiled for arm64.
 This build is automatically updated as the official one is.
-There is not much different about it from the official one, if anything.
+Haven't found any issues thus far.

 Download it here